sheraz-rao/product-spider/readme.md

 ```
 ## Future Improvements
 - I have not used the proxy/user-agent rotations in this project, we can implement it once needed.
-- I have used SQL-lite database (since dataset is small and we need just 1 table to save it).
+- I have used SQLite database (since dataset is small and we need just 1 table to save it).
 We can update it to use any other database if we need multiple tables to store data and data amount in big.